smartdatalake/docker-scinem/README.md

 cd ..
 ```

-Checkout the official SciNeM repository (see instructions here https://github.com/schatzopoulos/SciNeM), make sure to run (we assume that SciNeM is in the parent directory, relative to this repository)
+Make sure to run (we assume that SciNeM is in the parent directory, relative to this repository):

 ```
-git clone --recursive https://github.com/schatzopoulos/SciNeM.git git submodule update --recursive --remote
+git clone --recursive https://github.com/schatzopoulos/SciNeM.git cd ./SciNeM/ git submodule update --recursive --remote
 ```